mistermunga/mistermunga/README.md

 I'm a Software Engineering student at **USIU-Africa**, focused on backend development and distributed systems.
 I'm a total Java-head using Spring Boot and JavaFX.
 Occassionally, I write scripts in Python and Bash.

-Currently: Lead Backend Engineer @ [Marsoney Labs](https://www.marsoneylabs.co.ke) — a grassroots tech ed platform for young adults in Western Kenya.
+Currently: Lead Backend Engineer @ [Marsoney Labs](https://www.marsoneylabs.co.ke) — a tech ed platform for young adults in Kenya.

 ---